Skip to main content

 Under 10,001 lbs (Light Delivery Vans)

 Sprinter vans, Transit vans, and smaller cargo vans usually fall under 10,001 lbs gross vehicle weight rating (GVWR).
-Florida's state minimum liability requirements for vehicles this size are low — but most commercial lenders and client contracts require $1 million CSL regardless.
-Build your policy around what contracts require, not the legal floor.
+Florida's registration baseline is only part of the review.
+Build the policy around how the vehicle is used, what contracts require, and what the carrier will actually write.

 10,001–26,000 lbs (Medium Box Trucks)